-7. Uncertainty Due to COVID-19 Issue
+6. Uncertainty Due to COVID-19 Issue

 On March 13, 2020, the World Health Organization declared COVID-19 a global pandemic.
 This has adverse impacts in Canada and on the global economy.
-As this continues, there could be further impact on the Foundation, its funders and its donors.
-Management is actively monitoring the effect on its financial condition, liquidity and operations.
-As a result, management anticipates temporary decline in donation revenue.
-Given the daily evolution of the pandemic and the global responses to curb its spread, the Foundation is not able to estimate fully the effects at this time.
+As this continues, there could be further impact on the Foundation, its investments, its funders and its donors.
+Management is actively monitoring the effect on its financial position, liquidity and operations.
+Given the dynamic nature of these circumstances and the duration of the business disruption, the related financial impact cannot be reasonably estimated at this time.